DevOFVictory/discord-god/README.md

 # discord-god
-my ultimate discord bot
-you can use it on your server but don't use it to make profit and please credit me also you'll have to change some things like the token and other stuff that will make it not work have fun with it
+1. the bot language is german
+2. credit me
+3. you will have to make some personal changes when it says insert whatever
+4. please report bugs to me
+5. you have to install some discord modules to use the bot
+6. have fun with it